open-telemetry/opentelemetry-python/docs/examples/basic_tracer/README.rst

 * basic_trace: Shows how to configure a SpanProcessor and Exporter, and how to create a tracer and span.

 * resources: Shows how to add resource information to a Provider.
-Note that this must be run on a GCP instance.
+Note that this must be run on a Google Compute Engine instance.

 The source files of these examples are available :scm_web:`here <docs/examples/basic_tracer/>`.